andrew/ultimate-awesome/README.md

 - [Linux-Mint-Guide](https://github.com/mikeroyal/Linux-Mint-Guide) - Linux Mint Guide.
 - [Retro-Gaming-Guide](https://github.com/mikeroyal/Retro-Gaming-Guide) - Retro Gaming Guide.
 - [Data-Structures-Algorithms-Python](https://github.com/MoigeMatino/Data-Structures-Algorithms-Python) - This repository features DSA problems & solutions in Python adapted from structy.net course.
 I created it as a resource to help others enhance their problem-solving skills and build proficiency in Python.
 Whether you're a beginner or a seasoned programmer, this comprehensive guide can help you develop your abilities and excel in your career.
+- [awesome-pmm](https://github.com/percona/awesome-pmm) - A curated list of awesome Percona Monitoring and Management (PMM) free and opensource software, libraries and resources.
 - [ml-engineering-blogs](https://github.com/primaprashant/ml-engineering-blogs) - 📚 Curated list of machine learning engineering blogs.
 - [awesome-puppy-linux](https://github.com/puppylinux-woof-CE/awesome-puppy-linux) -  A list of awesome applications, software, tools and other materials for Puppy Linux.
 - [awesome-list](https://github.com/ruanbekker/awesome-list) - My Awesome List of anything cool that my curious mind finds interesting.